Scam Prevention

 • Always verify the identity of anyone asking for money over the phone.

 Impact on Victims: Victims may lose money directly through payments or indirectly by allowing access to sensitive information on their devices.
+Identity theft is also a possibility as the scammers rummage through the victim’s computer after gaining access to it.

 Prevention Tips: